grange85/ahfow-database/_luna-releases/luna-penthouse.md

        - title: Tracy I Love You
          notes:
          author: "Lyrics by Dean Wareham, music by Luna"
-       - title: Thank You For Sending Me an Angel
+       - title: Thank You for Sending Me an Angel
          notes:
          author: David Byrne
     - group: LP2 side B